google/triggerator/README.md

 #### Customization
 `setup.sh` support several command line arguments with which we can customeze defaults:
+* `-m` | `--masterdoc` - A Google Spreadsheet Id to use as a master doc (it'll be created if omitted), do not forget to share it with AppEngine's service account
 * `-l` | `--location` - location region for App Engine applicatoin, please note that despite other GCP services GAE supports only two regions: `europe-west` and `us-central`.
 Default is `europe-west`
 * `-t` | `--title` - title for OAuth consent screen.
 Default is 'Triggerator'
-* `-u` | `--user` - user email for to be shown as contact of OAuth consent screen.
+* `-u` | `--user` - user email to be shown as contact of OAuth consent screen.
 Default is the current user's email

 ### Manual installation